Research

 The ThinkCancer!
 Research study has been developed to help general practices recognize possible cancers earlier.
 Participating practices will either receive the unique education training package to all staff or continue usual care.
 At the end of the study practices that did not receive the training will be compared with those that had the ThinkCancer! training through collection of data that indicates the time between a patient first contacting their general practice with a potential cancer symptom and their referral to hospital.
 This is known as the Primary Care Interval (PCI).
 The aim is to establish if the training package to Practice staff is both effective and cost-effective.
 Reducing the PCI is known to be linked with an earlier stage of cancer at diagnosis, needing less treatment, hopefully better patient outcomes and a reduction in cost to the NHS overall.

-Elm Tree surgery is supporting this study looking at brain changes during the withdrawal of antidepressants:
+Elm Tree Surgery, North Swindon Practice and Ashington House Surgery are supporting this study looking at brain changes during the withdrawal of antidepressants:

 Victoria Cross Surgery is supporting TIGER: